trembon/QuizPrinter/README.md

 # QuizPrinter
-Small application to generate quiz questions for printing to gatherings
+Small application to generate quiz questions and answer sheets for printing to use at gatherings.